A complete yacht charter guide that has everything you need to know about your next sailing holidays in Puerto Rico. Let’s get started.

 Transfer time from the airport to base: 40 mins by car.

-As mentioned, PR is a US territory so they use USD for their currency.
+As mentioned, Puerto Rico is a US territory, so they use USD for their currency.

 Alternatively, if you’d like - Yacht4Less can arrange your provisioning for you!
 Then you can arrive at the marina with a fully stocked boat.